1. CV Examples

 Copied!

 Interns often have some experience, but this may not seem relevant.
-For example, you may be applying for a banking internship, but your experience to date is based within retail.
+Here are some of the elements that you may choose to include in this section:

 You can find an employment history CV sample below for an internship role, that you may adapt to suit.